renzo38/critical-hits-revisited/README.md

-This is a module that contains content and implementations of [Benjamin Huffman's Critical Hits Revisited](https://sterlingvermin.wordpress.com/wp-content/uploads/2016/09/critical-hits-revisited.pdf)
+This is a [DND5e] module for Foundry Virtual Tabletop that contains content and implementations of [Benjamin Huffman's Critical Hits Revisited](https://sterlingvermin.wordpress.com/wp-content/uploads/2016/09/critical-hits-revisited.pdf)

 It contains three compendium packs: Critical Hits Revisited (tables, macros, effects) which all must be imported in order to use.